SuhrudhSarathy/pathplanners/env/README.md

 - `plot_start_and_goal` :   Plots the start and goal of the world.
 - `plot_path`       :   Plots a given path.
 - `plot_world`      : Plots the whole world.
 Also plots the path if given.

+### Requirements
+#### 1. Python
+The python version requires the follwing modules
+1. Numpy
+2. MatPlotlib
+3. Descartes
+4. Scikit Learn
+5. Shapely

+#### 2. C++
+The C++ version(as of now, is limited, without any visualisation and nearest neigbour search) uses Boost Geometry for all the geometry related applications.

 ## Continous World
 Basic implementation of a world without grids.